 Impairment of investments in subsidiaries

 At each reporting date, the management makes an assessment about whether indicators for impairment exist in respect of its investments in subsidiaries.
-The calculations are made by the management with the assistance of independent licensed assessors.
+The calculations were made by the management with the assistance of independent certified appraisers.